HDdev8/blog/README.md

 Then I learned about client-side routing with React Router.
 I learned how to create a responsive app by styling React components with Material UI.
 I had been neglecting CSS, so I was really happy to learn this aspect of it.
 For the future, I'd like to learn more about web accessibility.

 I learned how to test the backend with Jest.
 For the frontend, I used Vitest instead along with React Testing Library.
 I also learned how to use Cypress.
-Testing looks like another big subject that I'd like to get a better handle on.
+Testing is another big subject that I'd like to get a better handle on.

 With Git/GitHub, I definitely need to get better acquainted with branching.
 I currently have different versions of this app in different repos.
 In the future, I'd like to keep different versions within the same repo.